OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_MacOS.md

         eval "$(/opt/homebrew/bin/brew shellenv)"

 ## Step 3
 Once Homebrew is installed, you will have access to the command `brew install`.
-Use this command to install `qt@5`, `git`, `wget`, and `cmake` by entering the following commands into your terminal:
+Use this command to install `qt`, `git`, `wget`, and `cmake` by entering the following commands into your terminal:

-        brew install qt@5
+        brew install qt
         brew install git
         brew install wget
         brew install cmake